Alloy Artifacts

 However, a later Challenger catalog from the early 1960s lists the company as the Challenger Division of Pendleton Tool Industries, with an address in Cleveland, Ohio.
 Pendleton Tool was the parent company of Plomb Tool, Penens, P&C, and other subsidiaries, but it's currently a bit of a mystery that Challenger ended up in Cleveland.
 One possibility is that Pendleton had shifted the production of Challenger tools to the Vlchek factory in Cleveland, after having acquired Vlchek Tool in 1959.

-Name Change to Fleet Tools Corporation
+Name Change to Fleet Tool Corporation

-By 1965 Penens had changed its name to the Fleet Tool Corporation.
-We haven't found documentation for the exact date, but references to the Fleet Tool Corporation in Schiller Park appear in 1965 records of hearings before the U.S. Congress.
-The company continued to produce tools under the Fleet brand, but presumably without the Penens marking.
+In the early 1960s Fleet Tool was a division of the Penens Corporation, but by April of 1964 Penens had changed its name to the Fleet Tool Corporation.
+We haven't found the exact date of the change, but on April 28, 1964 the Fleet Tool Corporation filed a trademark application for "Fleet", and in 1965 references to the Fleet Tool Corporation in Schiller Park appear in records of hearings before the U.S. Congress.

 Penens "Chicago" 13/16x7/8 Open-End Wrench